Bespoke Software in the Age of AI: Orchestrating Intelligence with Phonosyne

 Exactly.
 That gap is where authorship lives now.

-And what I do is play.
+And what happens next is: I play.

-So no, I didn’t write every waveform.
+I didn’t write every waveform.

-That’s not just authorship.
+That’s authorship.
 That’s agency.

 That’s the whole fucking point.